kanisterio/kanister/examples/etcd/etcd-in-cluster/ocp/README.md

 ## Create Blueprint

-Before actually creating the BluePrint, we will have to create a secret in the same namespace where your ETCD pod is running.
+Before actually creating the Blueprint, we will have to create a secret in the same namespace where your ETCD pod is running.
 This secret is going to have the name of the format `etcd-<etcd-pod-namespace>` with these fields

 - **endpoints** : ETCD server client listen URL, https://[127.0.0.1]:2379
-- **labels** : These labels will be used to identify the etcd pods that are running, for ex `app=etcd,etcd=true`
+- **labels** : These labels will be used to identify the ETCD pods that are running, for ex `app=etcd,etcd=true`

-Below command can be used to create the secret, assuming the etcd pods are running in the `openshift-etcd` namespace
+Below command can be used to create the secret, assuming the ETCD pods are running in the `openshift-etcd` namespace

 ```
 » oc create secret generic etcd-openshift-etcd \